Power Emini ES Momentum Target System Trade Alert History

-One of the challenges of posting “Official Trade Stats” based off of Automated System Alerts is that not everyone will trade the signals in the exact same way.
+One of the main challenges of posting “Official Trade Stats” based off of Automated System Alerts is that not everyone will trade the signals in the exact same way.
 In other words, unless every variable, i.e. position size, initial stop placement, delta targets, trailing stop rules, scaling methodology etc. is strictly quantified, for every single trade, the concept of “Official Trade Results” is meaningless.
-Traders are at different levels and employ different tactics and money management rules in their approach to the market.
-Ten traders can end up with 10 different trade results all based off the same entry alert.
-Because of this, the only way to objectively evaluate the performance of system trade calls is to analyze what I call Positive/Negative Tick Traction.
+Traders are at different levels and can employ different tactics and money management rules in their approach to the system.
+Different traders can end up with different results based off the same alerts and use different scaling and stop placement techniques.

 Targets that were hit are shaded in green.
 Targets with no shading means the Trailing Stop was hit before it reached that Target.

 *stats are typically updated over the weekend – alert history since Jan 21, 20120

 The left (default) tab at the bottom of the worksheet shows the results for trading each Alert, entering with 2 contracts and just shooting for Target 1 and Target 2.

 Sell 1 contract at Target 1 and the other at Target 2 and use the main system trailing stop.
 This strategy has a high win rate and is simple to manage and easy on the nerves.

 In the worksheet above you will see the Target 1 and Target 2 columns shaded green for Alerts that hit the targets and you will see the number of points gained / lost on each Alert in the T1 and T2 columns.
 The Exit column shows the level where the Trailing Stop was hit when price didn’t make it to both targets.
 The NET column shows the total point gain / loss for that alert.

 All Targets and Runner Configuration (Alert History) tab